Residential General/Commercial General

 The PSI exam covers licensing law, bonds, insurance, lien rules, estimating, safety, and accounting.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our Oregon CCB exam prep and the national Business & Law exam hub for cross-state baseline rules.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because coast Range contractors battle salt-laden winds and seismic uplift, while eastern crews build for 120-degree heat and snow on the Wallowas, this four-week outline targets what Oregon field inspectors and your licensing board exam items actually testβnot generic national prep.
+Because Coast Range contractors battle salt-laden winds and seismic uplift, while eastern crews build for 120-degree heat and snow on the Wallowas, this four-week outline targets what Oregon field inspectors and your licensing board exam items actually test—not generic national prep.

 No; the PSI exam is Business & Law only, but you must document trade experience.